Godzilla vs. Mothra: Critical response

 Godzilla vs. Mothra received critical acclaim upon its Japanese release.
 Review aggregation website Rotten Tomatoes has a 78% approval rating from critics, based on 9 reviews with an average score of 5.7/10.

 Ed Godziszewski of Monster Zero said, "Rushed into production but a few months after Godzilla vs. King Ghidorah, this film is unable to hide its hurried nature [but] effects-wise, the film makes up for the story's shortcomings and then some."
 Japan Hero said, "While this movie is not the best of the Heisei series, it is still a really interesting movie.
 The battles are cool, and Battra was an interesting idea.
 If you have never seen this movie, I highly recommend it."

 Stomp Tokyo said the film is "one of the better Godzilla movies in that the scenes in which monsters do not appear actually make some sort of sense.
 And for once, they are acted with some gusto, so that we as viewers can actually come to like the characters on screen, or at least be entertained by them."
 Mike Bogue of American Kaiju said the film "[does] not live up to its potential", but added that "[its] colorful and elaborate spectacle eventually won [him] over" and "the main story thread dealing with the eventual reconciliation of the divorced couple adequately holds the human plot together."

 Home media

-The film was released by Sony on Blu-ray in The Toho Godzilla Collection on May 6, 2014.
+Columbia TriStar Home Video released the film on DVD on November 3, 1998, bundled with Godzilla vs. King Ghidorah; this release only presented the English dubs and in Fullscreen.
+Sony Pictures Home Entertainment released the film on Blu-ray on May 6, 2014, bundled with Godzilla vs. King Ghidorah; both films were presented in Japanese and English and in Widescreen.

+In 2024, the Japanese version of the film, among other Heisei titles, was acquired by The Criterion Collection and added to their streaming service The Criterion Channel.